 Conference: "Social Networks and Peer Effects: Theory and Applications"

-This three-day conference was held from May 29 - May 31, 2008 in memory of Antoni Calvó-Armengol, who had expressed a desire to organize such a conference.
+This three-day conference in May 2008 was held in memory of Antoni Calvó-Armengol, who had expressed a desire to organize such a conference. [photos]